michaelByrne/angular-d3-wordcloud/README.md

 The component's API looks like this.
 The main things you'd want to mess with are the font mins and maxes and the number of possible rotation angles (to a max of 10).

-#### fontFace: string
+##### fontFace: string
 - Not currently implemented, defaults to "Impact"

-minFontSize: number
+#### minFontSize: number

-maxFontSize: number
+#### maxFontSize: number

-spiral: string
+#### spiral: string
+- "rectangular" or "archimedean."
+Read up on what this means (and how the algorithm works) [here](https://www.jasondavies.com/wordcloud/about/).

-fontWeight: string
+##### fontWeight: string
 - Not current implemented, defaults to "normal"

-rotationLow: number
+#### rotationLow: number
+- The lowest possible rotation angle.
+Defaults to -90 degrees.

-rotationHigh: number
+#### rotationHigh: number
+- The highest possible rotation angle.
+Defaults to 90 degrees.

-rotationNum: number
+#### rotationNum: number

-padding: number
+- The number of possible rotations.
+Each word is randomly assigned a rotation from the lowest possible angle to highest possible angle.
+If there are three possible angles from -90 to 90, then the words could be rotated -90 degrees, 0 degrees, or 90 degrees.
+Five possible would make the possibilities -90, -45, 0, 45, 90.
+And so forth.